oceanebelle/raspberrypi/README.md

 Default password
 > raspberry

-Go to router and check if the raspberrypi have connected to the network
+Go to router and check if the raspberrypi have connected to the network via wifi.
+For multiple raspberrypis, use the ip address of the new pi.

 ssh into raspberry
 > ssh pi@raspberrypi